Ten Reasons to Choose Rwanda For Your Next Vacation

 Part of the Albertine Rift, the Virunga encompass eight volcanoes, five of which can be accessed via The Volcanoes National Park: Bisoke, Karisimbi, Gahinga, Muhabura, and Sabyinyo.

 Visit the grave of wildlife activist Dian Fossey of ‘Gorillas in the Mist’ Fame.
 The Volcanoes National Park is famous for being Africa’s first national park, created in 1925 to better protect the rare and precious mountain gorilla.

-7. Meet a village of reformed poachers now fighting to save the animals they once hunted.
-With a visit to their little village, that includes a replica of the King’s Palace, learn a lot about Rwandan culture and take away some impressive skills, including archery, traditional medicine and fire-making.
+Meet a village of reformed poachers now fighting to save the animals they once hunted.
+With a visit to their little village, which includes a replica of the King’s Palace, learn a lot about Rwandan culture and take away some impressive skills, including archery, traditional medicine, and fire-making.